1981 Toyota Super Diesels season: Summary

-Former Royal Tru-Orange coach Ed Ocampo is the new head coach of Toyota now with a new moniker "Superdiesels".
+Former Royal Tru-Orange coach Ed Ocampo is the new head coach of Toyota now with a new moniker "Super Diesels".
 Import Andrew Fields is on his third year of duty, teaming up with Melton Wertz.
 The Superdiesels lost to Crispa, 97–112, in the opening day on March 8.
 After four games, Melton Wertz was replaced by Victor King.
 The Superdiesels were the last team to enter the four-team semifinal round.
-Toyota finished with an impressive five wins and one loss slate in the semifinals and will play arch rival Crispa Redmanizers in the Open Conference finals.
+Toyota finished with an impressive five wins and one loss slate in the semifinals and played their arch rival the Crispa Redmanizers in the Open Conference finals.

-The championship series between Toyota and Crispa will be the 10th and what turned out to be the final time the two rivals meet in the finale.
-The Superdiesels won the series opener, but lost the next two games and trailed 1–2 against Crispa and on a verge of another disappointing finish.
-The Superdiesels won Game Four to forced a deciding match.
+The championship series between Toyota and Crispa was the 10th and what turned out to be the final time the two rivals met in the finale.
+The Super Diesels won the series opener, but lost the next two games and trailed 1–2 against Crispa.
+The Superdiesels won Game Four 116–98 to force a deciding match.

-On July 25 with a huge turnout of fans on hand to witness the final game of the series to be officiated by two NBA referees, Jim Capers and Lee Jones, Toyota won over Crispa, 103-97, Andrew Fields' three-point play in the last one minute and twenty seconds of the game turned out to be the winning basket for the Superdiesels.
-Center Ramon Fernandez was the top local scorer for his team, averaging 23 points per game and posting his highest output in Game two with 29 big points and tallying 20 points in Game five.
+On July 25, a huge turnout of fans were on hand to witness the final game of the series which were officiated by two NBA referees, Jim Capers and Lee Jones.
+Toyota won over Crispa, 103-97, with Andrew Fields' three-point play in the last one minute and twenty seconds of the game turning out to be the winning basket for the Superdiesels.
+Center Ramon Fernandez was the top local scorer for his team, averaging 23 points per game and posting his highest output in Game Two with 29 points and tallying 20 points in Game Five.

 Toyota had the smallest of imports due to the handicap ruling in the Reinforced Filipino Conference in 6–0 Archie Talley.
-The Superdiesels were tied with Crispa on top of the one-round elimination phase.
+The Super Diesels were tied with Crispa on top of the one-round elimination phase.

-In the round of six, the Superdiesels lost their first two matches against the Redmanizers, 110–111, and U-Tex Wranglers, 121–125.
+In the round of six, the Super Diesels lost their first two matches against the Redmanizers, 110–111, and U-Tex Wranglers, 121–125.
 They were booted out of contention by Yco-Tanduay after suffering their third loss in four games at the hands of the Esquires.
 It marks the first time in seven seasons and 20 conferences that Toyota failed to advance in the semifinal round.